PaloAltoNetworks/gaia/doc/documentation.md

 ### K8sResourceRefresh

-When requested, k8s resources will start the process of pulling down all kubernetes reosurces from PrismaCloud.
+When requested, k8s resources will start the process of pulling down all Kubernetes resources from PrismaCloud.

 #### Relations

 ##### `POST /k8sresourceRefreshes`

-Trigger a kubernetes resource refresh.
+Trigger a Kubernetes resource refresh.

 ### PollAccount